grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 This alert is raised because our Smart Results algorithms need at least 100 complete VU iterations of training data plus an additional 15 seconds to produce meaningful output.
 Your test did not complete the 100 VU iterations necessary for the training data.
 We recommend increasing the test duration to get the full benefits of Performance Insights.

+## Duration Too Short

+Similarly to `Not Enough Training Data`, this alert is raised because our system does not have enough training data to produce meaningful results.
+More than 100 complete VU iterations were detected but duration needs to be extended in order to analyze data.

 ## Test Health and Informational Performance Insights

 Test Health Performance Insights are alerts that intend to highlight test or script related issues.
 These issues, if not addressed, can either skew your results or make result analysis harder to parse through.
 These alerts are often quickly solved through changes in the test script or test configuration.